Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

   16. assign it to the Team Lead developer for review
   17. add relevant label.

+####4.
+Checklist
+When a PR is created, this checklist will automatically be in the first comment. **Before you submit the PR**, please make sure that you did all the following things.

+[ ] - Merge latest code from the master branch.
+[ ] - Code review yourself.
+[ ] - Comment on all functions and comment complicated part of your code, be generous.
+[ ] - Security check your code.
+[ ] - Add a screen-shot.
+[ ] - Test your code, using the user stories, Add screenshot to the user story results.
+[ ] - Add a wiki entry when needed, or release protocols.
+[ ] - Assign for review.

 Read [Pull Requests](https://www.thegizraway.com/pull_requests.html) for a detailed explanation, including screen shots, on how to do the above.

 #Here are some things to keep in mind while coding: